zulubit/dwlit/README.md

-# DWLit - a fork of DWL with a lot of extras by zulubit
+# DWLit - a fork of DWL with a lot of extras

 ![Screenshot](screenshot.png)